vespa-engine/documentation/en/performance/practical-search-performance-guide.md

 $ vespa query 'yql=select track_id, popularity from track where popularity=100'
 </pre>
 </div>

-We can use this feature in many ways, for example, returning to our recommendation search using tensors, we can use the range search with hitLimit to only run the tensor ranking over the most popular documents:
+Which checks out.
+We can use this feature in many ways, for example, returning to our recommendation search using tensors, we can use the range search with `hitLimit` to only run the personalization over the generally most popular tracks:

 <div class="pre-parent">
   <button class="d-icon d-duplicate pre-copy-button" onclick="copyPreContent(this)"></button>